 You might have heard rumors that there’s a grain-like food that’s kosher for Passover.
 Better than a new flavor of matzah, quinoa (pronounced keen-wha) is a seed that resembles and tastes like a grain, and can be found at your local grocery store.

-While there is no religious precedent against eating quinoa, there are still those that forbid it.
-For example, the Vaad Hakashrus of the Eida HaCharedis, a Jerusalem-based ultra-Orthodox organization opposes quinoa on Passover because they believe it is included in the kitniyot prohibition.
-They also express concern over the potential for cross contamination with any prohibited grains.
+There are still those that forbid quinoa, however.
+For example, the Vaad Hakashrus of the Eida HaCharedis, a Jerusalem-based haredi Orthodox organization opposes quinoa on Passover because it believes quinoa is included in the kitniyot prohibition.
+The group’s leaders also express concern over the potential for cross contamination with any prohibited grains.
 But the companies mentioned above assure that this is not a problem, and the majority of the kosher-keeping community seems to be embracing this wholesome and satisfying Andean treat for their week without wheat.

 Rinse and drain quinoa thoroughly before using.